tnebooks/12th-physics/content.en/ray-optics/Summary/index.md

 ---
-title: 'Summary'
+title: "Summary"
 weight: 8
 extensions:
   - katex
 ---

 **SUMMARY**

+- A ray of light gives the direction of light.
+- Law of reflection is, i = r
-the principal axis of the mirror and make
+- Paraxial rays are the rays travelling close to the principal axis of the mirror and makesmall angles with it.

-adius of curvature in spherical mirror is,
+- The relation between focal length and radius of curvature in spherical mirror is, 2 f = R (or) f = R/2

-d to trace image formed by spherical mirrors.
+- Cartesian sign conventions are to be followed to trace image formed by spherical mirrors.

-_h h_

-_v u_

-\= ′ =− , _m h_

-_h f v_

-_f f_

-_f u_ \= ′ = − = −
+- The mirror equation is, 1/v+1/u = 1/f
+- The magnification in spherical mirror is, m = h'/h = -v/u, m = h'/h = f-v/f = f/f-u
+- Light travels with lesser velocity in optically denser medium.

-y denser medium. ht in vacuum to speed of light in medium,
+- Refractive index is the ratio of speed of light in vacuum to speed of light in medium, n = c/v

-ed in vacuum in the same time light travels _nd_
+- Optical path is the equivalent path travelled in vacuum in the same time light travels through a optically denser medium. d′ = nd
+- Law of refraction also called as Snell’s law in ratio form is, sini/sinr = n2/n1

-n ratio form is, sin sin
+- In product form is, n1 sin i = n2 sin r

-_i r_

-_n n_
+- The relative refractive index of second medium with respect to first medium is, n 21 = n2/n1
+- The apparent depth is always lesser than actual depth.
+The equation for apparent depth is, d ′ = d/n
+- The critical angle of incidence i c for a ray incident from a denser to rarer medium, is that angle for which the angle of refraction is 90°.
+For i > i c , total internal reflection occurs.
+- Equations for critical angle incidence is, sini c =  1  1 (or) i c = sin − 1     n  n
+- Snell’s window is the restricted area of circular illumination which appears when seen from water due to critical angle incidence.
+The radius of the circular illumination is,  1   d
+   ( or ) R =
+  R = d 
+    n 2 − 1  
+  n 2 − 1
+  
+- Optical fibre makes use of critical angle incidence.
+The acceptance angle in optical fibre  n 2 − n 2  
+   1

-\= 2
+  2 
+   .
+Here, n , n , n are the refractive indices of core, cladding and is, i a = sin 
   1

-.

-ium with respect to first medium is, n _n n_21

   2

-1

-\=

-tual depth.
-The equation for apparent depth

-cident from a denser to rarer medium, is that °.
-For i > ic, total internal reflection occurs. _i_

-_nc_ \= 1 (or) _i_

-_nc_ \= 
+  3
+  n 2 3  

-  
+   

- 

-−sin 1 1
+  − 1

-ular illumination which appears when seen .
-The radius of the circular illumination is,

-idence.
-The acceptance angle in optical fibre

-the refractive indices of core, cladding and
+  
+  surrounding medium respectively.

-on the light falling on it.
-The equation for
+- Glass slabs produce a lateral displacement on the light falling on it.
+The equation for  sin ( i − r )  

-„ The equation for single spherical surface is,

-„ The focal length of the thin lens is positi diverging lens.
-It is not based on the positio

-„ The lens makers formula is, 1 1 1

-1_f n_

-_R_ \= −( ) −

-

- 

-„ The lens equation is, 1 1 1 _v u f_ \- =

-„ The magnification produced by the lens is, m

-„ The power of a lens is a measure of the de falling on it.
-Power and focal length are inve

-_P f_

-\= 1

-„ The unit of power is diopter (D) when the f

-„ The effective focal length of lenses in contac

-„ A prism produces deviation on the incident „ Angle of deviation depends on angle of pris

-material of prism given by the equation, _d_ „ At minimum deviation, _i_1 = _i_2, _r_1 = _r_2, and t

-of the prism. „ The refractive index of prism depends on an

-given by the equation, _n_

-_A D_

-_A_ \=

-+  

-  

-     

-sin

-sin

-2

-2 „ When white light travels through a medium

-leading to dispersion of light.
-Red colour tra vacuum all the colours travel with the same

-„ The angle of deviation produced by the sma „ The angular separation between the two ext

-is called angular dispersion. _δV– δR = (nV–nR)A_ „ Dispersive power is the measure of ability o
+  measure of ability o

 _w_ \= −( ) −